kaist-ina/BWA-MEME/README.md

 * BWA-MEME requires at least 64 GB RAM (with minimal acceleration BWA-MEME requires 38GB of memory).
 For WGS runs on human genome (>32 threads) with full acceleration of BWA-MEME, it is recommended to have 140-192 GB RAM.

-* When deploying BWA-MEME with many threads, mimalloc library is recommended for a better performance.
+* When deploying BWA-MEME with many threads, mimalloc library is recommended for a better performance (Enabled at default).

+### Building pipeline with Samtools
+Credits to @keiranmraine, see issue [#10](../../issues/10)

+- Due to increased alignment throughput, given enough threads the bottleneck moves from `alignment` to `Samtools sorting`.
+As a result BWA-MEME might require additional pipeline modification (not a simple drop-in replacement)
+- While existing pipeline might be still faster (reported in issue [#10](../../issues/10)), CPU can be wasted.
+- To reduce the CPU waste, you might want to use `mbuffer` in the pipeline or write alignment outputs to a file with fast compression.
+- We will investigate a faster way to incorporate BWA-MEME and `Samtools sorting`

 ### Reference file download
 You can download the reference using the command below.